kunlee0910/kunlee0910.github.io/_pages/research.md

 ## 2. Labour Market Inequalities and Social Policy

 ### Publications
+Lee, K. & Ebbinghaus, B. (2026).
+'Converging or unequal retirement patterns?
+Retirement trajectories, late working lives, and pension income in Germany over three decades of cohorts' *Social Forces*

 Ebbinghaus, B. & Lee, K. (2023).
 ‘From early retirement to later exit from work: shifting towards active ageing’, in Daniel Clegg & Niccolo Durazzi (eds.), *Handbook of Labour Market Policy in Advanced Democracies*, Cheltenham, UK: Edward Elgar. [link](https://www.elgaronline.com/doi/10.4337/9781800880887.00030)

 ### Working Papers
-Technological change, workers’ anxiety, and savings behavior (with Ludivine Martin & Thuc-Uyen Nguyen-Thi)
+Threats of AI: How workers perceive and respond to technological change in the workplace (with Ludivine Martin & Thuc-Uyen Nguyen-Thi)

 Old and new welfare states retaining older workers in the face of crisis: The case of COVID-19 in Europe (Revise & Resubmit, *Socio-Economic Review*).

-Converging or unequal retirement patterns?
-Retirement trajectories, late working lives, and pension income in Germany over three decades of cohorts (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/), Revise & Resubmit, *Social Forces*)

 ## 3. Political Economy of Welfare State Reforms